-Grace is one of those Divine topics that is so deep and wide and endless that there can never been enough said about it.
+Grace is one of those Divine topics that is so deep and wide and endless that there can never be enough said about it.
 It is so complex in its simplicity that a full understanding of it probably cannot be had this side of heaven.

 Grace is easier to define by what it is not than by what it is.
 Grace is not mercy or love.
-In Ephesians 2:4-6 three doctrines are outlined in their individual and specific understandings; grace, mercy and love.
+In Ephesians 2:4-6 three doctrines are outlined in their individual and specific understandings; grace, mercy, and love.

 “But God, who is rich in mercy, for His great love wherewith He loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;) And hath raised us up together, and made us sit together in heavenly places in Christ Jesus:”

 God is rich in mercy.
 He loves us with great love.
 But we are not saved by mercy or love.
 One can extend mercy without extending grace.

 We are not saved by His love.
 If we know anything from Scripture about man’s relationship with God, it is this: God loves all sinners.
 Not all sinners are or will be saved.

 Addressing mercy first, one could define Divine mercy as God’s compassion, which moved Him to provide a Savior in the first place.
 If God could save a single soul on the basis of His mercy alone, then every soul could be saved on that basis.
 In that case, Christ’s death was unnecessary.